 - Reset the product's network settings.

-- Close all applications (including any screen savers, virus protectors, and firewall software) before you install the software.
+- Set up the product for a wireless connection.
+Note: Close all applications (including any screen savers, virus protectors, and firewall software) before you install the software.

 - Uninstall the printer software, then reinstall the printer software.